probmods/probmods2/chapters/11-mixture-models.md

 (i.e., `parsing` and `syntax`).

 The documents consist of lists of individual words from one or the other topic.
-Based on the coocurrence of words within individual documents, the model is able to learn that one of the topics should put high probability on the biological words and the other topic should put high probability on the linguistic words.
+Based on the co-occurrence of words within individual documents, the model is able to learn that one of the topics should put high probability on the biological words and the other topic should put high probability on the linguistic words.
 It is able to